 \begin{rem} As the notation conventions in the Sasaki geometry literature and contact geometry literature are different, we fix $\eta$ as the contact form, $\RV$ as the Reeb vector field, and $\xi:=\ker \eta$ as the contact structure in this paper. \end{rem}

-In the quasi-regular case, we can take the quotient of $\cCo$ by the $\bC^*$-action or equivalently the quotient of $M$ by the $S^1$-action to get an orbifold $\cY:=(Y, \Delta)=M/S^1=\cCo/\bC^*$ equipped with an orbifold line bundle $\CL$.
-There is a natural projection $\pi: \cC^\circ\rightarrow Y$ which makes $\cC^\circ$ a $\bC^*$-Seifert bundle over the cyclic orbifold $\cY$ which was studied by Koll\'{a}r in \cite{Kol04}. \footnote{In the literature of algebraic geometry, $\cC$ is also called an affine variety with a good $\bC^*$-action (See \cite{Kol04} and its references). } The affine variety $\cC$ is algebraically described as:
+In the quasi-regular case, we can take the quotient of $\cCo$ by the $\bC^*$-action or, equivalently, the quotient of $M$ by the $S^1$-action, to get an orbifold $\cY:=(Y, \Delta)=M/S^1=\cCo/\bC^*$ equipped with an orbifold line bundle $\CL$.
+Here $Y$ denotes the quotient space and $\Delta=\sum_\alpha (1-\frac{1}{m_\alpha})D_\alpha$ denotes the branch divisor where the sum is taken over all Weil divisors $D_\alpha$ that lie in the orbifold singular locus and $m_\alpha$ is the gcd of the orders of the local uniformizing groups taken over all points of $D_\alpha$ (see \cite[Definition 4.4.8]{BG08}).
+There is a natural projection $\pi: \cC^\circ\rightarrow Y$ which makes $\cC^\circ$ a $\bC^*$-Seifert bundle over the cyclic orbifold $\cY$ which was studied by Koll\'{a}r in \cite{Kol04}\footnote{In the literature of algebraic geometry, $\cC$ is also called an affine variety with a good $\bC^*$-action (See \cite{Kol04} and its references). }.
+The affine variety $\cC$ is algebraically described as:

-Geometrically it is obtained from the total space of the orbifold line bundle $\CL^{-1}$ by contracting the zero section.
-For simplicity, We will call $o\in \cC$ an orbifold cone singularity.
+Geometrically, it is obtained from the total space of the orbifold line bundle $\CL^{-1}$ by contracting the zero section.
+For simplicity, we will call $o\in \cC$ an orbifold cone singularity.
 The affine variety $\cC$ can be compactified to a projective variety $\overline{\cC}$ by adding an divisor $\cY_\infty\cong \cY$ at infinity (see \cite[14]{Kol04}).
-According to \cite[42]{Kol04}, the singularity $o\in \cC$ is log terminal if and only $(Y, \Delta)$ is a Fano orbifold (i.e. the orbifold anti-canonical line bundle $-K^\orb_{(Y,\Delta)}$ is ample) and there exists $\ell\in \bQ_{>0}$ such that $-K^\orb_{(Y,\Delta)}\sim_\bQ \ell \CL$ (see Proposition \ref{prop-klt} for a proof in our setting).
+According to \cite[42]{Kol04}, the singularity $o\in \cC$ is klt if and only $(Y, \Delta)$ is a Fano orbifold (i.e. the orbifold anti-canonical line bundle $-K^\orb_{(Y,\Delta)}$ is ample) and there exists $\ell\in \bQ_{>0}$ such that $-K^\orb_{(Y,\Delta)}\sim_\bQ \ell \CL$ (see Proposition \ref{prop-klt} for a proof in our setting).
 In this case, we will simply call the orbifold cone $o\in \cC$ a \textit{Fano cone} (by following the terminology in \cite[Definition 3.7]{LLX20}).
 Moreover, in the quasi-regular case, the metrics $g_0$ and $g^M$ discussed in the previous paragraph are induced by a Hermitian metric $h$ on $\CL$ over $(Y, \Delta)$ whose Chern curvature will be denoted by $\omega^Y$.

 We now introduce the class of K\"{a}hler metrics on quasi-projective varieties that are modeled on K\"{a}hler cone metrics near infinity. \begin{defn} Let $(W, g)$ be a complete K\"{a}hler manifold whose integrable complex structure is denoted by $J$.
 It is called asymptotically conical (AC) with the asymptotical cone $(\cC, g_0)$ if there exists a compact subset $K\subset W$ and a diffeomorphism $\Phi: \{\fkr>1\}\rightarrow W\setminus K$ such that for some $\lambda_1>0, \lambda_2>0$ and all $j\in \mathbb{Z}_{\ge 0}$.